sseellyy/HM/README.md

 ## Files Used for Input and Output
 ### Input:
--**dictionary.txt:** The game reads a dictionary file containing a list of words.
+- **dictionary.txt:** The game reads a dictionary file containing a list of words.
 Each line in the file corresponds to one word.
 The file is located at src/dictionary.txt and is read into the game using a Scanner.
 The word is randomly selected from this file to be used in the game.
 ### Output:
 - The game outputs the current state of the word after each guess, along with the remaining lives.
 It also outputs an ASCII hangman drawing to show the player's progress.
 - The console displays messages for both correct and incorrect guesses and informs the player if they win or lose.

 ## Additional Explanations
-**ASCII Hangman Drawing:** The hangman is drawn progressively as the player makes incorrect guesses.
+- **ASCII Hangman Drawing:** The hangman is drawn progressively as the player makes incorrect guesses.
 Each stage of the drawing corresponds to a number of lives remaining.
 For example, when the player has 6 lives left, no hangman is drawn; after each wrong guess, parts of the hangman (head, body, arms, etc.) are drawn.
-**Edge Case Handling:** The game handles edge cases such as:
+- **Edge Case Handling:** The game handles edge cases such as:
-* Invalid input: The player must input exactly one alphabetic character at a time.
+ - _Invalid input:_ The player must input exactly one alphabetic character at a time.
-* Case-insensitivity: The game doesn't differentiate between uppercase and lowercase letters.
+ - _Case-insensitivity:_ The game doesn't differentiate between uppercase and lowercase letters.
-* No repeated guesses: If the user guesses the same letter more than once, the game doesn't penalize the player again.
+ - _No repeated guesses:_ If the user guesses the same letter more than once, the game doesn't penalize the player again.